K-Society/KSociety.SharpCubeProgrammer/README.md

 ## Introduction

+This library exposes types that wrap the native CubeProgrammer_API API to perform operations on ST's microcontrollers & microprocessors.

 This is a C# wrapper for STM32 CubeProgrammer_API v2.21.0 (not fully tested).
 This package does not contain any C/C++ runtimes (MSVC), and is meant to run on Windows operating systems only (for now).

+> [!IMPORTANT]
-Please make sure you have updated the firmware of your ST-LINK V2 / V3, you can do this using STM32CubeProgrammer.
+> Please make sure you have updated the firmware of your ST-LINK V2 / V3, you can do this using STM32CubeProgrammer.

 STM32 CubeProgrammer_API is a C library created by ST to manage microcontrollers, it allows to access memory for reading and writing and to manage option bytes.
 The ST-Link drivers is required, and can be downloaded from st.com and installed [(STSW-LINK009)](https://www.st.com/en/development-tools/stsw-link009.html).
 This has been tested on Windows 10 and Windows 11, you don't need to install STM32CubeProgrammer.